Murder of Jessie Earl

-Jessie Earl (1957/1958 – sometime between 15 and 18 May 1980) was a 22-year-old student who disappeared from Eastbourne, England in May 1980.
+Jessie Earl (16 December 1957 – between 15 and 18 May 1980) was a 22-year-old student who disappeared from Eastbourne, England in May 1980.
 It was not until 1989 that her remains were discovered in thick undergrowth on Beachy Head, where she would regularly take walks.

-The inquest into her death was criticised and attracted considerable controversy in the long-term after it was concluded that there was "insufficient evidence" to determine whether she had been murdered, despite the fact that she had been found with her bra tied around her wrists and without any of her other clothes or belongings.
+The inquest into her death was criticised and attracted considerable controversy in the long term after it was concluded that there was "insufficient evidence" to determine whether she had been murdered, despite the fact that she had been found with her bra tied around her wrists and without any of her other clothes or belongings.
 Her parents insisted she must have been murdered, but the inquest into her death recorded an open verdict, leading to the key forensic evidence being destroyed in 1997 since the case had not been classed as murder.
 Despite this, in 2000 Sussex Police opened a murder investigation after further forensic, scene, witness and pathology inquiries, saying that they believed she was murdered.

 In 2020 her parents requested that the Attorney General open a new inquest into her death so as to formally re-classify her death as murder.
 This request was approved in December 2021, and a second inquest in May 2022 overturned the open verdict and concluded that she had been murdered.
 It was further noted that she had most likely been tied with her bra to a tree she was found next to, and that she had "possibly" been sexually assaulted.
 The coroner said that her parents had been "victims of substantial injustice".

 Serial killer and sex offender Peter Tobin, who lived in the area at the time, has been a suspect in Earl's murder and the case was investigated as part of Operation Anagram, which had been set up in the late 2000s to investigate links between Tobin and unsolved murders.
-Apparently related to Earl's disappearance and murder is the disappearance of another young woman from Beachy Head in 1988.
-18-year-old Louise Kay vanished after saying she was going to sleep in her car on Beachy Head in June 1988 and neither she nor her car have ever been seen again.
+Earl's disappearance and murder is linked to the disappearance of another young woman from Beachy Head in 1988.
+Eighteen-year-old Louise Kay vanished after saying she was going to sleep in her car on Beachy Head in June 1988 and neither she nor her car have ever been seen again.
 Earl's body was found on Beachy Head less than a year later.
 Tobin is also the prime suspect in Kay's presumed murder.

-Earl's parents believe Peter Tobin could be responsible for her murder.

 Background

-Jessie Earl was born to Valerie and John Earl, and was described as "strong and independent".
-She became an art student, studying at the Eastbourne College of Art and Design (now East Sussex College).
+Jessie Victoria Earl was born to Valerie and John Earl, and was described as "strong and independent".
+She was an art student, studying at the Eastbourne College of Art and Design (now East Sussex College).
 She enjoyed writing about and being amongst nature, and liked walking on the Sussex coast.
 Her favourite place to walk was on Beachy Head and she would enjoy reading there.